Gene S-H Kim

 selected publications

-Alexa F Siu, Danyang Fan, Gene SH Kim, and 4 more authors
+Danyang Fan, Gene SH Kim, Olivia Tomassetti, Shloke Nirav Patel, and 3 more authors

 3. Developing and Deploying a Real-World Solution for Accessible Slide Reading and Authoring for Blind Users